Pitch-accent language: Japanese

 Standard Japanese and certain other varieties of Japanese are described as having a pitch accent, which differs significantly among dialects.
 In Standard Japanese, the "accent" may be characterized as a downstep rather than as pitch accent.
 The pitch of a word rises until it reaches a downstep and then drops abruptly.
 In a two-syllable word, a contrast thus occurs between high–low and low–high.
 Accentless words are also low–high, but the pitch of following enclitics differentiates them.

-The Ōsaka accent (Kansai dialect) (marked red on the map to the right) differs from the Tokyo accent in that in some words, the first syllable of the word (always low in Tokyo Japanese unless accented) can be high.
+The Osaka accent (Kansai dialect) (marked red on the map to the right) differs from the Tokyo accent in that in some words, the first syllable of the word (always low in Tokyo Japanese unless accented) can be high.
 To give a full description of the accent of a word, therefore, it is necessary to specify not only the position of the accent (downstep) but also the height of the first syllable.